 Additionally, I have grown as a person so much in truly giving more than I receive helping others with their bookkeeping and tax questions when I can.
 Sharing successes to keep others motivated.

-Do you feel that tax consulting might be a good work-from-home career option for stay-at-home parents?
+Do you feel that a virtual tax preparation business is a good work-from-home career option for stay-at-home parents?

 Absolutely.
 It definitely isn’t for everyone, but if you think you would enjoy researching and details it might be for you.
 Owning a business isn’t for everyone.
 It is a total mindset change moving from an employee to a business owner.